 If you’re looking for an air purifier for your home, you might be confused by the different types – ionic and HEPA air purifiers are the most common.
 While they both provide cleaner air, the way they work is completely different.

 In this article, we’ll take a look at how ionic and HEPA air purifiers work to understand their differences.
-We’ll also go over the pros and cons of each type of air purifier.
-Finally, we’ll discuss what type of air purifier you should use in your home.
+I’ll also go over the pros and cons of each type of air purifier.
+Finally, I’ll discuss what type of air purifier you should use in your home.

 How ionic air purifiers work

 Ionic air purifiers work by using electrical charges to attract particles in the air.
 There are two different types of ionic air purifiers: electrostatic precipitators and air ionizers

 Electrostatic precipitators work by attracting particles to an electrically charged plate.
 The particles accumulate on the charged plate, so you must clean the plate every so often.